 • Do I want to be able to lead the discussion, or have it led?

 • How long do I plan to attend therapy?

 • Does my problem need extra specialization?

 Mental health is a complicated issue.
-There are a number of factors to consider when deciding your treatment.
+There are several factors to consider when deciding your treatment.
 Our therapist can provide the needed treatments to help you cope with the situations occurring in everyday situations and bring a sense of “normal” back into your world.
-Understand that your process make take a while as it will take time to find the right therapist to address your issues.
-Furthermore, plan to ask plenty of questions and to learn more about your practitioner.
-Make sure that your potential therapist represents and reflects stability, professionalism, and warmth you deserve.
+Understand that your process may take a while as it will take time to find the right therapist to address your issues.
+Furthermore, plan to ask plenty of questions and learn more about your practitioner.
+Make sure that your potential therapist represents and reflects the stability, professionalism, and warmth you deserve.